PaaS - Orchestration

 Key Aspects of DevOps Orchestration

 • Coordination and Automation: DevOps orchestration coordinates multiple automated tasks to create a dynamic workflow.
-It is more than just automating individual tasks; it involves managing the sequence and timing of these tasks to achieve a specific workflow.
+It is more than just automating individual tasks; it involves managing the sequence and timing of these tasks to achieve a specific workflow12.

 Comparison with Automation

 While automation focuses on automating individual or related tasks, orchestration involves managing multiple automated tasks to create a cohesive workflow.
-Automation is about executing specific tasks, whereas orchestration is about coordinating these tasks to achieve a broader process.
+Automation is about executing specific tasks, whereas orchestration is about coordinating these tasks to achieve a broader process18.

 DevOps orchestration involves using various tools to automate and manage the software development and deployment lifecycle.
 Here are some of the key tools used in DevOps orchestration: